If you think you’re less likely to develop cancer from smokeless tobacco than from cigarettes, think again.

 A national study suggests smokeless tobacco users have high levels of known carcinogens, like nicotine, in their bodies and “in some cases these levels are higher than those observed among cigarette smokers.”

-That’s no surprise to Dr. Muhammad Moid, a Marshfield Clinic oncologist/hematologist who has seen numerous cancer patients with tell-tale signs of chewing tobacco usage.
+That’s no surprise to Dr. Muhammad Moid, a Marshfield Clinic Health System oncologist/hematologist who has seen numerous cancer patients with tell-tale signs of chewing tobacco usage.

 “Up until now, most research has focused on just smoking but it should include chewing tobacco,” Moid said.
 “We see people who chew tobacco and have really bad cancers.
 Some people don’t seek help right away and just let the cancer get worse.